devichs/Java-Frameworks-Project/README.md

                 if (part.getName().equals("Amplifier Power Cord")) theOutPart2 = part;
             }
 ```
-**•  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.**
+**•  Added to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.**
 #### filename: InhousePartForm.html
 lines 24 - 28 added minInv and maxInv text inputs
 ```angular2html